AGaiki/Facts-Bot/README.md

  1. Make sure you have all the dependencies and the program, facts.py, itself.
  2. Create a new file in the **same folder** as facts.py (again, not necessary for hosting on Repl.it).
 Call it something like facts.txt (make sure you have your file extensions enabled if you are using Windows/macOS).
 The file name is facts, while the file extension is txt.
 This guide will assume you are using facts.txt as the file name.
  3. Populate facts.txt with any facts or information that you want.
 Remember, the actual python code itself calls for the bot to pick a random fact each time.
 Remember to also separate each fact by creating a new line.
-It should look like this:
+ 4. Now time for the fun stuff!
+Coding time!

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc4MjUzNDU2LDcxNzg4Mjk4NCw5NzE4OD
-EzNDYsMjAxNTg4MCwtMTg0ODExNDk1XX0=
+eyJoaXN0b3J5IjpbLTIwODMzNzQ2NDksLTc4MjUzNDU2LDcxNz
+g4Mjk4NCw5NzE4ODEzNDYsMjAxNTg4MCwtMTg0ODExNDk1XX0=

 -->